 The agriculture category consists of areas currently or typically in agricultural use (cropland, pastureland, dairy facilities, barns, and stables), along with agriculturally based businesses.
-All of the agricultural land in the Region is located in the City of Hermitage.
+All of the agricultural land in the Region is located in Shenango Township.

 Single-Family Residential